quicwg/base-drafts/draft-ietf-quic-http.md

 in this case.

-Servers MAY serve HTTP/3 on any UDP port; an alternative service advertisement always includes an explicit port, and URLs contain either an explicit port or a default port associated with the scheme.
+Servers MAY serve HTTP/3 on any UDP port; an alternative service advertisement always includes an explicit port, and URIs contain either an explicit port or a default port associated with the scheme.

 ### HTTP Alternative Services {#alt-svc}